Access and use data in teaching

 2. The Tool Access dashboard uses a pie chart to show the percentage of overall use for that tool in the period selected.
 The table below the pie chart shows both the percentages and the actual count of views for that tool.

 3. Use the dropdown menu to select the period that you want to view.
 You can select the last 7 days, the last 30 days or the last 12 months.
 Below the date range, you can filter the roles you wish to include.
-Normally you would uncheck the checkmark beside “All Roles” and then select the Student role.
+Remove the checkmark from the Role field and select the role you wish to filter by.

-4. Optional: Export the data to either a Microsoft Excel format or a CSV format.
+4. You can export the data to either a Microsoft Excel format or a CSV format by clicking on the Export buttons.

 Your subject site: Data and statistics